nikic/PHP-Parser/doc/3_Other_node_tree_representations.markdown

 ----------------------

-Furthermore it is possible to dump nodes into a human readable form using the `dump` method of `PHPParser_NodeDumper`.
+Furthermore it is possible to dump nodes into a human readable form using the `dump` method of `PhpParser\NodeDumper`.
 This can be used for debugging.

 ```php
 <?php